cacilhas/montegasppa/docs/2022/06/3rios.md

 English version
 ---------------

-[Três Rios](https://www.openstreetmap.org/relation/2215565) is the third Brazilian city where I have lived.
+[Três Rios](https://www.openstreetmap.org/relation/2215565) is the fourth Brazilian city where I have lived.
 The stories I’m telling here don’t represents Brazilia cities, they are peculiarities of this city.

 ### Electrical installation